 UCB ameliorated colon tissue injury in DSS-induced colitis

-DSS-induced colon tissue injury was demonstrated by epithelial destruction, intense inflammatory infiltration and crypt distortion (Figure 3A) as well as increased histological scores for inflammation and crypt damage (Figure 3B).
-DSS with UCB treatment reduced neutrophil infiltration and crypt damage in the colon leading to a decrease in colonic MPO activity (P < 0.001, Figure 3C), which is an inflammatory marker for colitis.
-The epithelial destruction, histological score and MPO activity of the UCB alone group were similar to those in the control group.
+DSS-induced colon tissue injury was demonstrated by epithelial destruction, intense inflammatory infiltration, and crypt distortion (Figure 3A) as well as increased histological scores for inflammation and crypt damage (Figure 3B).
+DSS with UCB treatment reduced neutrophil infiltration and crypt damage in the colon, leading to a decrease in colonic MPO activity (P < 0.001, Figure 3C), which is an inflammatory marker for colitis.
+The epithelial destruction, histological score, and MPO activity of the UCB alone group were similar to those in the control group.

 UCB protected intestinal barrier function of DSS-induced colitis

-Compared with the control group, expression of tight junction protein occludin in the colon of the DSS group was decreased significantly (P < 0.001, Figure 4A) and serum level of D-lactate was significantly elevated (P < 0.001, Figure 4B).
+Compared with the control group, expression of the tight junction protein occludin in the colon of the DSS group was decreased significantly (P < 0.001, Figure 4A), and serum level of D-lactate was significantly elevated (P < 0.001, Figure 4B).
 However, in the DSS+UCB group, expression of occludin was increased in the colon with a decrease in serum levels of D-lactate (P < 0.001, Figure 4A and B).
 Results in the UCB alone group were similar to those in the control group (Figure 4).

 UCB regulated fecal microbiota composition of DSS-induced colitis mice

 We assessed the change in fecal microbiota in mice at the phylum level.
-DSS induced overall decrease in feces microbiota.
+DSS induced an overall decrease in feces microbiota.
 Compared with the controls, Firmicutes and Actinomycetes were dominant in the intestinal flora (P < 0.05), while Bacteroidetes (P < 0.01) and Proteobacteria (P < 0.05) were less.
 The intestinal flora of UCB treated mice recovered approximately.
 However, Firmicutes (P < 0.01) were decreased and Actinomycetes (P < 0.001) were increased compared with the DSS group.
-Bacteroidetes in the UCB alone group were also higher than in the control group but the difference was not significant (Figure 5).
+Bacteroidetes in the UCB alone group were also higher than in the control group, but the difference was not significant (Figure 5).

-UCB reduced production of proinflammatory cytokines and inhibited TLR4/MyD88/TRAF6/NF-κB signaling of DSS-induced colitis mice
+UCB reduced production of proinflammatory cytokines and inhibited TLR4/MyD88/TRAF6/NF-κB signaling in DSS-induced colitis mice

 The mRNA and protein levels of the pro-inflammatory cytokines, TNF-α and IL-1β, in colon tissues of mice were determined.
-DSS-induced acute colitis was accompanied by a significant increase in TNF-α and IL-1β levels (P < 0.001) and treatment with UCB restored these cytokines to normal levels (P < 0.001, Figure 6A, B).
+DSS-induced acute colitis was accompanied by a significant increase in TNF-α and IL-1β levels (P < 0.001), and treatment with UCB restored these cytokines to normal levels (P < 0.001, Figure 6A, B).
 TLR4 is a key immune receptor that plays an important role in the regulation of colonic inflammation[27].
 Compared with the control group, expression of TLR4 (P < 0.01) and MyD88 (P < 0.05) was increased in the DSS group, and expression of TRAF6 (P < 0.01) and IκBα (P < 0.05) was decreased.
 In comparison, expression of these proteins was restored to near normal in the UCB-treated group.
 The results in the UCB only group were similar to those in the control group (Figure 7).

 DISCUSSION

 Previous observation on human evolution has shown that bilirubin-predominant species are often carnivores or omnivores, while biliverdin-predominant species are often herbivores[28], suggesting that bilirubin may have an important yet unknown effect on the human body.
-Significant increases in concentration of serum bilirubin in neonates (> 20 mg/dL approximately 340 μM) can trigger nerve damage[29]; however, it is a powerful antioxidant and toxic in adults[11,30,31].
+Significant increases in concentration of serum bilirubin in neonates (> 20 mg/dL, approximately 340 μM) can trigger nerve damage[29]; however, it is a powerful antioxidant and toxic in adults[11,30,31].
 UC patients have reduced total serum bilirubin levels[32].
-Numerous studies have suggested that UCB plays an important potential protective role in vascular endothelial function[33]; ameliorates allergic lung inflammation in a mouse model of asthma[18]; prevents murine colitis by inhibiting leukocyte infiltration and suppressing upregulation of iNOS[34]; or scavenges various reactive oxygen species[12].
+Numerous studies have suggested that UCB plays an important potential protective role in vascular endothelial function[33]; ameliorates allergic lung inflammation in a mouse model of asthma[18]; prevents murine colitis by inhibiting leukocyte infiltration and suppressing upregulation of inducible NO synthase[34]; or scavenges various reactive oxygen species[12].